Stunting of children begins in the uterus and continues with how the newborn infant is fed. Two definitions are often used to which we add a third.

 deficiency of vitamin B9 should be extremely rare but it is not.

-However unscrupulous infant-formula companies have targeted less well-educated mothers, and convinced them that their very expensive milk powder is far superior.
-Nestle have conceded that 60% of their products are not healthy.
+However unscrupulous infant-formula companies have targeted less well educated mothers; and convinced them that their very expensive milk powder is far superior.
+Nestle has conceded that 60% of their products are not healthy.

 Mother's milk is high in one of the omega-3 fats called DHA; an astonishing 25 percent of the grey matter of the normal brain is made up of this nutrient.
 A deficiency would certainly lead to stunting.